 How to Make Muffins with Peaches

 These may be simple, but they don’t lack flavor.
 The batter is laced with vanilla and almond extracts.
 (If you don’t have it on hand, the muffins are excellent without the almond extract).
 We add warmth with ground ginger and cinnamon — both complement the peaches well.

-Something to keep in mind: When you make any muffins recipe, remember this: mix dry ingredients as much as you want, mix wet ingredients as much as you want but, when you put the two together only mix until they combine.
-If you over mix, the muffins will be heavy and flat.
-This is why we ask you to use a fork to mix things together in our recipe below.
-If you were to use a hand blender or stand mixer, the muffins will become tough.
+Keep in mind: When you make this or other muffins recipe, mix dry ingredients as much as you want, mix wet ingredients as much as you want, but when you put the two together, only mix until they combine.
+If you over-mix, the muffins will be heavy and flat.
+We ask you to use a fork to mix things in our recipe below.
+The muffins may become dense if you use a hand blender or stand mixer.

-These muffins were inspired by our blueberry muffins — one of our favorite things about them is the candy-like top.
+Our blueberry muffins inspired these muffins — one of our favorite things about them is the candy-like top.
 Just before baking, we sprinkle granulated sugar over the batter.
-In the oven, it crisps up and adds a little crunch.
-We’ve done the exact same thing for these peach muffins, but instead of just using sugar, we add extra flavor with some ginger and cinnamon.
+Then, it crisps up in the oven and adds a little crunch.
+We’ve done the same thing for these peach muffins, but instead of just using sugar, we add extra flavor with some ginger and cinnamon.

-You may also like: These tasty and moist bran muffin recipe is packed with wheat bran, plump raisins and applesauce.
+You may also like: These tasty strawberry muffins or this moist bran muffin recipe, packed with wheat bran, plump raisins and applesauce.